stephentetley/factio/README.md

 https://commons.apache.org/proper/commons-io/download_io.cgi

-In Flix `main/src/flix/runtime` create a folder `factio` and drop in the Java modules from Factio `src/java`.
+In Flix `main/src/flix/runtime` create a folder `spt/factio` and drop in the Java modules from Factio `src/java`.

 In Flix `main/src/library` create a folder `spt/factio` and drop in the Flix